180th meridian

 The 180th meridian or antimeridian is the meridian 180° both east and west of the prime meridian in a geographical coordinate system.
 The longitude at this line can be given as either east or west.

+On Earth, the prime and 180th meridians form a great ellipse that divides the planet into the Western and Eastern Hemispheres.

+Locations

-On Earth, these two meridians form a great circle that divides the earth into the Western and Eastern Hemispheres.
-The antimeridian mostly passes through the open waters of the Pacific Ocean, but also across land in Russia, Fiji, and Antarctica.
+The antimeridian passes mostly through the open waters of the Pacific Ocean but also runs across land in Russia, Fiji, and Antarctica.
 An important function of this meridian is its use as the basis for the International Date Line, which snakes around national borders to maintain date consistency within the territories of Russia, the United States, Kiribati, Fiji and New Zealand.

 Starting at the North Pole of the Earth and heading south to the South Pole, the 180th meridian passes through:

 The meridian also passes between (but not particularly close to):